juliangyurov/PH-Project9/README.md

 **Challenge**

-1. Modify project 1 so that loading the list of NSSL images from our bundle happens in the background.
-Make sure you call reloadData() on the table view once loading has finished!
+1. Modify Project1 so that loading the list of NSSL images from our bundle happens in the background.
+Make sure you call `reloadData()` on the table view once loading has finished!

-2. Modify project 8 so that loading and parsing a level takes place in the background.
+2. Modify Project8 so that loading and parsing a level takes place in the background.
 Once you’re done, make sure you update the UI on the main thread!

-3. Modify project 7 so that your filtering code takes place in the background.
+3. Modify Project7 so that your filtering code takes place in the background.
 This filtering code was added in one of the challenges for the project, so hopefully you didn’t skip it!